-In recent years, with the advent of digital image scanners and artificial intelligence, histology laboratories and standards are undergoing fundamental changes.
-In order to promote the adoption of modern digital solutions in daily pathologists’ practice, automated quality assessment tools are essential.
-The evaluation of image quality is an active area of research.
-The perceptual image quality estimator is needed to calculate the image's non-reference image quality score.
-However, compared with histological images, this method shows higher efficiency on natural images.
-Some tools have previously been developed for histological images, but the "quality assessment" is limited to “out-of-focus” in H&E images.
-Therefore, for any imaging method related to histology, we have developed a dedicated solution specifically related to nuclear image quality assessment.
-At this stage, this software package has been validated by digital image scanner manufacturers.
+With recent advances in digital image technology and artificial intelligence, histology laboratories and standards are undergoing fundamental change.
+Automated quality assessment tools are essential for the integration of modern digital solutions into day-to-day clinical practice and the evaluation of image quality remains an ongoing area of research.
+In order to calculate an image's non-reference image quality score, functional estimators of perceptual image quality are necessary.
+Traditional estimators of image quality typically prove to have higher efficiency on natural images compared with histological images.
+While several tools have been previously developed for histological images, estimators of quality assessment in H&E images remain limited to focal accuracy.
+To address this issue, we have developed a dedicated solution specifically to enhance nuclear image quality assessment.
+At present, our software package has been validated by industry-renown digital image scanner manufacturers.

-Mitotic count is a crucial clinical marker for diagnosis of breast cancer.
-We develop pipeline for semi-auto mitotic figures detection in breast cancer histopathological images and validated on three different data sets: SGH dataset, ICPR2012 and ICPR2014.
-We separate the Haematoxylin and eosin channel by colour deconvolution and analyse the intensity features of mitotic figure in Hematoxylin channel since Hematoxylin basically stains only the nuclei, where mitosis occurs and cells divide.
-We select three most discriminative features and train a Naïve Bayes model to differentiate mitotic figures and background.
-By applying the trained model, we can filter out the regions that don’t have any mitotic figure and only keep the rest (~15% of the whole area) for pathologists’ examination.
-The output of the model assists the pathologists to locate the ‘mitosis hot spots’ when they count the number of mitotic figures.
-It is applicable to images of different sizes, including TMA images.
+Mitotic count is a crucial clinical marker in breast cancer diagnosis.
+We’ve developed a pipeline for semi-auto mitotic figure detection in breast cancer histopathological images which were validated on three different data sets: SGH dataset, ICPR2012 and ICPR2014.
+Since Hematoxylin stains only the nuclei, where mitosis occurs, Haematoxylin and eosin channels are first separated by colour deconvolution and then analysed based on the intensity features of mitotic figures in the Hematoxylin channel.
+The three most discriminative features were selected to train a Naïve Bayes model to differentiate mitotic figures and background.
+By applying the trained model, regions that don’t possess mitotic figures can be filtered and only those that do are retained (~15% of the whole area) for the user’s evaluation.
+The output of the model assists the pathologists in locating ‘mitosis hot spots’ when counting the number of mitotic figures.
+This feature is applicable to images, including TMA images, of various size.